Wollivan/SquadronLeader/advanced_rules.md

 These rules are for players already familiar with the core rules, or those who want to dive right in and become world famous fighter pilots!

-## Altitude rule

-The sky is a big place.
-Let's take advantage of that!

-- At the start of the game each player takes off with 0 altitude tokens.
-- Once per round during their maneuver stage, a player may spend 1 maneuverability to Climb and add 1 altitude token underneath their plane.
-- Players can only gain 1 altitude per round.
-- In a round that the player hasn't climbed, they may Dive by removing any number of altitude tokens to add that number to their maneuverability for the round.
-- When at a higher altitude while attacking or defending, a player may reroll 1 die.
-- The maximum altitude allowed is 4.

 ## Split S rule

 This rule prevents a pilot from being stuck when they are being tailed by an opponent.

+- The Split S costs 4 altitude to execute.
-- During the maneuver phase, a player may declare they are executing a Split S maneuver and spend 3 altitude tokens to place their plane token at 180° at the end of the maneuver (facing the opposite direction to the way they were).
+- During the maneuver phase, a player may declare they are executing a Split S maneuver and place their plane token at 180° at the end of the maneuver (facing the opposite direction to the way they were).
-- The maneuver cost is double the cost of whichever maneuver template the player is using (the straight now costs 2, the bank now costs 4).
 - Players cannot perform a Split S and gain altitude in the same round.

 ![split_s_with_text](https://user-images.githubusercontent.com/91621088/168678072-211ec138-71c3-49d5-a688-1d8365c199d2.png)